 Plus, if your station encounters issues, a little admin work now could save you lots of time and headache in the future, especially if your FieldKit station is deployed in a remote location.

 Start with some notes.
 If your hands are full, you can take an audio recording of yourself through the app to capture your thoughts in the moment.
 You can do this by clicking into a section of the Field Notes and then clicking the microphone icon at the lower right hand side of the screen.
 Otherwise, type detailed notes that can inform data analysis and future visits to the station.

 Then snap some pictures of your deployed FieldKit station and the surrounding area.
 Is it set up near any landmarks?
 Are there any hazards around?

 6. Hit “Record Data” to Begin Data Capture

 Double-check the ‘Deployment Review’ page.
 Is your information correct?
 Review everything as if you are a future version of yourself or someone new to the study.
 Would you be able to understand everything?
 Great!
 You’re ready to start recording data.
 Hit “Record Data.”

 If your readings look a little off at first, don’t worry!
 FieldKit probes, like all probes, take a few minutes to stabilize and the readings will adjust shortly.

 8. Final Punch List Before Walking Away

-Clear up after yourself, leave the location as you found it, and leave with the peace of mind that your station is secured, protected and working.
+Clear up after yourself, leave the location as you found it, and leave with the peace of mind that your station is secured and working.